In every Bug Out Bag discussion group, you’ll hear people talking about their survival fishing kits.

 - Improvised survival fishing kits don’t always work very well!

-I will go into some alternative ways to get survival food later, but for now lets dive into the fishing checklist.
+I will go into some alternative ways to get survival food later, but let’s dive into the fishing checklist for now.

 Survival Fishing Kit Checklist

-There are a lot of ways you can improvise your own survival fishing kit.
-For example, you can make your own fishing hooks from soda can tabs or safety pins.
+There are many ways you can improvise your survival fishing kit.
+For example, you can make fishing hooks from soda can tabs or safety pins.

-You can make your own fishing line out of torn clothing or dental floss.
+You can make fishing line out of torn clothing or dental floss.

 But these improvised materials are likely to fail on you!

-If your survival plan includes fishing for food, then you need to have some better, more reliable supplies.
+If your survival plan includes fishing for food, you need better, more reliable supplies.

 Here’s a list of what you need to include.